C-algaro/C-algaro/README.md

 <br>
 <p align="justify">
-    Programmer with experience in process automation using Java, UiPath, Python, and SQL.
-Skilled in agile environments with a focus on efficiency, scalability, and technical documentation.
-Proven track record of delivering solutions that save time, eliminate manual effort, and increase productivity.
+    I'm a programmer with experience in process automation using Java, UiPath, Python, and SQL.
+Skilled in agile environments, with a strong focus on efficiency, scalability, and technical documentation.
+Proven track record of delivering solutions that save time, reduce manual effort, and increase productivity.
 </p>

 #